RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-overfitting.markdown

 ### Technique 2: Dropout

 Dropout is to force a fraction of neurons to zero during each iteration.
-This effectively reduces the complexity of the model, which is like regularization.
+This effectively **reduces the complexity of the model, which is like regularization.** In the meantime, dropout effectively simulates different network architectures, making the network more robust to different inputs

 - At each epoch, **randomly select** neurons to turn on.
 Say you want 80% of the neurons to be kept.
 This means we will not rely on certain features.
 Instead, we shuffle that focus, which spreads the weights
 - **VERY IMPORTANT**: **computer vision uses this a lot.
 Because you have a lot of pixels, relying on every single pixel could be overfitting.**